polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 Now that you've configured the pallet to emit events, you are ready to define those events.
 As described in [Design the application](#design-the-application), the proof-of-existence pallet emits an event under the following conditions:

-- When a new proof is added to the blockchain.
+- When a new claim is added to the blockchain.
-- When a proof is revoked.
+- When a claim is revoked.

 Each event also displays an `AccountId` to identify who triggered the event and the proof-of-existence claim (as `Hash`) that is being stored or removed.